Yes, we know the Big Ten is having another pathetic NCAA tournament. Here’s why.

 The Big Ten is having an awful NCAA Tournament for what feels like the 10th year in a row.
 Every March, it collects large quantities of tournament bids, then throws them away in near-record time.
 Picture a highway littered with tire tread that semi-trucks have shed.
 That’s what those bids typically look like a few days into the tournament for the Big Ten.

 Of the nine teams invited this year, only two remained after the first two rounds.
-When Michigan lost Thursday in the Sweet Sixteen, it meant only Purdue was left.
+When Michigan lost Thursday in the Sweet 16, it meant only Purdue was left.

 Last year, nine Big Ten teams made the tournament and none made the Final Four.
 Illinois, a No. 1 seed, lost by 13 points to eighth-seeded Loyola in the second round.
 The conference hasn’t won the national championship since 2000, when Michigan State beat Florida.
 I’m told President Grover Cleveland, a big Gators fan, was very upset.